 The University of Kansas notifies each applicant in writing of the admission decision.
 In situations requiring a previously enrolled student to re-apply for graduate admission, the previous admission does not guarantee re-admission.

-In accordance with the policy on English Proficiency Requirements for Admission to Graduate Study, international applicants must demonstrate English proficiency, even if they indicate that English is their first language.
-Domestic applicants who indicate that English is not their first language must demonstrate English proficiency as described in the policy.
+In accordance with the policy on English Proficiency Requirements for Admission to Graduate Study, all applicants who are non-native speakers of English must demonstrate English proficiency, as described in the policy.

 Degree- and Certificate-Seeking Admission:

 Students who apply to a graduate degree or certificate program may be offered admission with a status of regular or provisional.
 In some circumstances, students may be offered regular admission and also be required to complete mandatory English Language Training alongside the academic degree program.

 Degree-seeking graduate students who wish to pursue a certificate within their own department do not need to apply separately for admission to the certificate program unless the department requires a separate application.
 Degree-seeking graduate students who wish to pursue a certificate outside of their home department must apply to the certificate program.
 Degree-seeking graduate students must be in good standing in their degree program in order to be admitted to a certificate program, whether in the same or a different department.

 If students admitted to a graduate certificate program are later admitted to a graduate degree program as degree-seeking students, applicable courses taken for the graduate certificate program may be counted toward the degree with the approval of the degree-granting program.
 While the courses comprising a graduate certificate may be used as evidence in support of a student's application for admission to a graduate degree program, the certificate itself is not considered to be a prerequisite and does not guarantee admission into any graduate degree program.